 Step 1: Invention Disclosure

 You should be able to put your invention in an organized, detailed manner.
-It should be such that a person dealing in that area of interest is able to understand it and conclude that the invention will help solve a problem.
+It should be such that a person dealing in that area of interest can understand it and conclude that the invention will help solve a problem.

 Step 2: Is your Invention patentable?

-For knowing whether your invention is novel, a Patentability search is required.
-For this, you should hire a professional who can search whether an invention of this sort exists or not, and if it doesn’t, it is patentable (assuming it meets the criteria of Section 3 of Patents Act).
+To know whether your invention is novel, a Patentability search is required.
+For this, you should hire a professional who can search whether an invention of this sort exists or not, and if it doesn’t, it is patentable (assuming it meets the criteria of Section 3 of the Patents Act).

 A period of seven days and professional fees of approximately Rs.
 12,000 is incurred.